Trails – Expect different flora and fauna along each trail

-There are 3 watch towers that provide excellent views of the area.
+There are 1 watch towers (available) that provide excellent views of the area.
 You can watch birds or just have a break.
 The best time is early in the morning and in the evening.

 The forest covers approximately 450 acres.
 Walking the trails is an ideal way to experience the Park.
 For your safety, please stay on the trails and do not wander into the undergrowth.
 On night walks, always bring along companions and torch lights.

 The Park has 13 species of mangrove trees and many kinds of mangrove related flora.
 A very good stand of Avicennia, Sonneratia, Bruguiera, Rhizophora trees can be found here.
 Look out for animals that dwell in the mangrove habitat.

 The walkway takes you right into the mangrove forest. on both sides of the walk, can study the mangrove succession and related fauna more closely.
 You will see many kinds of crabs,molluscs,birds, and occasionally, snakes, if lucky.
 The walk leads you to the mud flats and gives you a glimpse of the Straits of Melacca.

 Not to be missed, the mud flats extend 2 km from the mangrove boardwalk towards the sea during low tide.
 Monkeys can be seen hunting for crabs at the fringe of the mangrove.
 Observe if you can spot snakes, crabs, molluscs and maybe a king crab or two.